 Reviews

-Phantom limb pain is a paradox—a missing limb that still hurts.
-For some amputees, the sensation is agonizing and vividly real.
-The sensation has been described in medical literature as far back as in the 16th century and has many echoes in fiction.
-Captain Ahab,...
+Phantom limb pain is a neurological paradox: a limb that no longer exists can still hurt.
+For many amputees, the sensation is intense, persistent, and unmistakably real.
+The sensation has been described in medical literature as far back as in the 16th century and has...

 Read MoreThe mRNA Nobelist